sirajrkhan/css_object_fit/README.md

-#Business case for using CSS3 "object-fit" property
+#Business case for using CSS3 "object-fit:cover" property

 #Background:
 A landing page needs to be built for a conference, wherein Speakers’ photographs (thumbnails) need to be displayed in a fixed size – say, 100px by 100px.